 DHSC said that they would commence work on amending the National Health Service (General Medical Services Contracts)(Prescription of Drugs etc.) Regulations 2004, Schedule 1, and then removing these products from the Drug Tariff.
-PSNC will notify contractors when these changes are implemented.
-If contractors hold stocks of GF products, they may want to review their stock holding policy on products which will in future not be prescribable.
+As of 4th December 2018, the prescribing of gluten-free (GF) foods on the NHS in England was restricted to bread and mixes only.

 In PSNC’s response to the consultation, it recognised the financial challenge that the NHS is currently facing and it consequently suggested that gluten-free prescribing should be restricted to the prescribing of staple products for patients who cannot afford or cannot buy gluten-free products in the local food outlets they are able to access.